angel-fontalvo/Tensorflow-Custom-Object-Detection/README.md

 2. Separate the labeled images into 2 sets: training (90% of total data) & testing (10% of total data).
 3. Create TF records for the datasets:

     a.
-Convert image .xml data into .csv by running the following script:
+Convert image .xml data into .csv by running the following script from the terminal:

         python xml_to_csv.py